 - Reduce the heat to medium-low and add the leeks and thyme, stirring to coat.
 Sauté 1 minute and carefully add the wine.
 Stir and cover, turning the heat to low and cooking until the leeks are soft - about 10 minutes.
 Add water if necessary and modulate heat as needed.

 - Place the custard ingredients into a medium bowl and beat with a hand mixer until nice and frothy.
-Add ? of the cheese to the crust, spreading out evenly, followed by ? of the bacon and leeks.
+Add half of the cheese to the crust, spreading out evenly, followed by half of the bacon and leeks.
 Layer the ingredients finishing with just a little cheese on top.
 Mix the custard again and gently pour over the filling ingredients.

 - Bake: Place the quiche into the oven and bake for 30-40 minutes or until the quiche is just set in the middle.
 Remove from the oven and cool.
 Serve warm or at room temperature.
 A salad with a vinaigrette dressing is the perfect accompaniment.
 Refrigerate any leftover quiche.
 Serves 8.